 The FED develops and sponsors programs with select organizations to advance research in science and technology innovation, shared ownership, and sustainable technologies, and to promote education in broad-based employee participation, ownership and incentivization of innovation through ownership.
 Our collaborations include:

 - Founder and Sponsor of StartR, a nonprofit accelerator program for UCSD Rady School of Management to provide alumni early stage companies and student teams with mentoring, educational workshops, advice and access to resources for crowdfunding and commercialization, and encourage broad-based ownership, employee participation and governance in start-up science and technology organizations.

-- Partnership between FED, EOF and the Academy of Management (AOM) on the Emerging Scholar Annual Award supporting innovative research on broad-based participation and employee ownership practices and policy in management or management-related disciplines
+- Partnership between FED and the Academy of Management (AOM) on the Emerging Scholar Annual Award supporting innovative research on broad-based participation and employee ownership practices and policy in management or management-related disciplines

 - Development of the largest online Curriculum Library on Employee Ownership (CLEO) for a global network of business educators through collaboration with the Aspen Institute and EOF.
 CLEO is recognized in national media channels including The Wall Street Journal, Yahoo and Google News.

 The FED supports, trains and mentors small businesses that develop science and technology innovations under programs sponsored by the U.S. government, Department of Defense and the Small Business Administration (SBA).
 The FED provides customized technology transition assistance and helps advance small business innovation for commercialization in public markets and with targeted corporations.
 The FED works with the